How to book interstitial ads in your app using Google DFP

 - If an interstitial does not fit the whole screen in one of the orientations, a black background is visible

-- As different devices have different ratios, it is impossible to make one image interstitial that will fit the full screen on all devices.
+- As different devices have different ratios, it is impossible to make one image interstitial which will fit the full screen on all devices.
 To optimize this, you can either target specific devices, e.g. iPhone 8, Samsung Galaxy Note 3, or switch to HTML based ads that are responsive to screen size.

 - An image will always keep it’s ratio, but it will be scaled up or down to fit to a screen

 - We recommend you to serve different images to phones and tablets, as a message which is properly displayed on a tablet sized screen can appear very small on a phone

 2.4 Booking interactive interstitials